 (vii) Where engineering controls are inappropriate or not possible for reducing exposure to the required levels, suitable RPE must be provided.
-Depending on the circumstances either dust respirators or air fed respiratory equipment will be required.
+Depending on the circumstances either dust respirators or air fed breathing apparatus be required.
 In either case an adequate level of protection must be ensured.

-All RPE should be CE-marked and be both adequate and suitable.
+All RPE should be CE or UKCA-marked and be both adequate and suitable.
 It must only be used by properly trained people who are supervised.
-It must be properly stored, cleaned and checked regularly to ensure it remains effective.
+It must be properly stored, cleaned and checked regularly to ensure it remains effective and must fit correctly.
 A useful guide to the selection of RPE is given in ref.
 18.

-- (viii) Check and review regularly all elements of control measures for their continuing effectiveness - (ix) Inform and train all employees on the hazards and risks from substances with which they work, and the use of control measures developed to minimise the risks - (x) Ensure that the introduction of measures to control exposure does not increase the overall risk to health and safety

-2.4.8 Employees exposed to hazardous substances should be considered for health surveillance.
+- (viii) Check and review regularly all elements of control measures for their continuing effectiveness. - (ix) Inform and train all employees on the hazards and risks from substances with which they work, and the use of control measures developed to minimise the risks. - (x) Ensure that the introduction of measures to control exposure does not increase the overall risk to health and safety. - 2.4.8 Employees exposed to hazardous substances should be considered for health surveillance.
 Regulation 11 of COSHH give more details of situations where health surveillance is appropriate.

-Further information and advice on appropriate health surveillance can be obtained Occupational Health Inspectors in the HSE.
+Further information and advice on appropriate health surveillance can be obtained from Occupational Health Inspectors in the HSE or at www.hse.gov.uk/health-surveillance/.